-The impact blockchain could have on supply chain is practically limitless – from simply increasing the visibility of product in transit, to completely killing off the 3PL industry (hear me out!).
+The impact blockchain could have on the supply chain is practically limitless – from simply increasing the visibility of the product in transit, to complete killing off the 3PL industry (hear me out!).

 Blockchain unites the supply chain process, where every point of contact is documented and available to permissioned parties in a digital, transparent and real-time environment.
 This reduces wait times, human error, while increasing visibility, security and speed.
 It is the ultimate transport management system.